tonghuikang/blog/_posts/2025-09-14-improve-ai-software-engineering.md

 ## Where are we headed

+Models will get better over time.
+However, even the best software engineers in the world would require a good codebase to execute instructions efficiently.
+There is still a need to ensure that the code has good processes in place.

 People who make AI coding tools should make it very easy to improve processes.
 Currently, while it is possible to implement a Claude Code hook to deliver instructions when 100-line functions are edited, the code to implement the hook is very complicated.
 It is also difficult to test whether the hook is working correctly - being triggered at and only at the intended places, and delivering the intended effect.
 Even if the hook is correctly implemented, there is no tooling to backtest against previous pain points.

 We should expect AI to work through all these steps to improve processes too[^memory-feature].
 Human employees are expected to not only follow processes, human employees are expected to improve processes.
-We should have the same expectation for AI.
+It is a matter of time before we have the same expectation for AI.

 [^memory-feature]: On the other hand, AI coding tools should also stop promoting offering AI-powered band-aids that do not really solve the problem.
 AI coding tools usually have this memory feature where you can get AI to improve on their AGENTS.md or CLAUDE.md.
 This goes against my recommendation of keeping the system instructions short, and defer to code and processes instead.
 I would recommend promoting a product feature only when your own engineers actually use and love the feature.